The HECM Mortgage is Controversial? Well, it shouldn’t be.

 Retirement today is not what it was for past generations.
 Today, it’s measured in decades, not years, and no one can know what will happen over decades.
 The HECM may be the most powerful tool you’re not using to make your retirement years more secure.

-Today, there are over 10 million homeowners over age 65 that still have mortgages… and no one can retire with a mortgage payment.
-As long as you’re working, maybe you can still make the payment, but if anything changes, it can quickly become a real problem.
+Today, there are over 10 million homeowners over age 65 that still have mortgages… and no one can retire safely with a mortgage payment.
+As long as you’re working, you can still make the payment, but if anything changes, it can quickly become a real problem.
 A HECM can protect you from having to sell your home before you want to because it can provide you with a cushion of tax-free money that you don’t have to repay until you sell your home or die.

 Stay tuned for more on the subject because this is too important a subject to ignore.